ILIAS-eLearning/ILIAS/Services/Cron/README.md

   for this cron job is not correct and MUST be adjusted.
 * `STATUS_NO_ACTION`
-  This status will indicate that the cron job was not executed.
+  This status will indicate that the cron job did not perform any action.
+  Examples to set the this action:
+  * A cron job responsible to sent emails didn't sent emails at all.
+  * A cron job responsible for deleting orphaned objects did not find any object to delete.
+  * A lucene cron job decided that the index does not require an update.
 * `STATUS_OK`
   This status indicates that the cron job has been successfully finished.